Jas-0528/nginx-2420/README_2.md

 > - Type: the type of service, in this case, it is a simple service, which is the default type so it is not necessary to add this line.
 > - ExecStart: the command to run the service which is located in the /usr/local/bin directory that we defined in step 1.
 > - restart: this indicates the circumstances under which systemd will attempt to automatically restart the service.
 In this case, it is always.
 > - WantedBy: the target that the service should be started by.
-In this case, it is the multi-user target.
+In this case, it is the multi-user target which means the service can accept connections from multiple users.

 4. Reload the systemd daemon to apply the changes made to the service file.
 To do this, run the following command:
 ```bash
 sudo systemctl daemon-reload
 ```
+> You need to reload the daemon whenever you make changes to the service file to let systemd know that changes have been made.

 5. Start the hello-server service by running the following command:
 ```bash